All of Paris is your Classroom!

 View photos for the 2023 Paris Noir course.

-Writing Paris/Writing Home" is an introductory, immersive course in creative writing.
-Through the close reading of short poems and literary nonfiction and through the creation and group critique of your own work, you will discover and put into practice basic techniques of creative writing drawn from the sensations of home and the sights, sounds, smells, tastes, and touch of Paris.
-You will draw from both your past experiences of home (memory) and the present experience of living in Paris for several days (walking the city, eating the food, absorbing the history, art, and general beauty of the world's most exciting city).
-By the end of the course you will have a portfolio of short writings that chronicle your thinking about "home" and "travel" and what both mean to you.
+Writing Paris / Writing Home is an introductory, immersive course in creative writing.
+Through the close reading of short poems, literary nonfiction, fiction, and letters by established authors and through the composition and group critique of work of your own, you will discover and put into practice basic techniques of creative writing that draws its subject from the sensations of home and the sights, sounds, smells, tastes, and touch of Paris.

 Office of the VPAA